msakuta/rustack/README.md

 ![koch](screenshots/koch.png)

-This rusty-stacker is stack based virtual machine similar to JVM, but it is particularly following the design of PostScript runtime.
+This rustack is stack based virtual machine similar to JVM, but it is particularly following the design of PostScript runtime.
 It uses reverse-polish notation for all operations and functions.